zentered/cloudflare-preview-url/README.md

 ![Semantic Release](https://github.com/govolition/storefront-api/workflows/Semantic%20Release/badge.svg)
 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)

-Retrieve the preview URL from the Cloudflare API, filtered by the repo and branch.
+Retrieve the preview URL from the Cloudflare API, filtered by the repository and branch.
 The URL can then be used for further end-to-end tests, link checks and other PR integrations/actions.

 ## Table of Contents